SARA HAWKINS ATTORNEY AT LAW, LLC PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 - As described to you when collecting your personal information or as otherwise set forth in the CCPA or subsequently agreed to by you.

-- To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Sara F. Hawkins Attorney at Law, PC assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by Sara F. Hawkins Attorney at Law, PC about our Consumers is among the assets transferred.
+- To evaluate or conduct a merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of Sara Hawkins Attorney at Law, LLC assets, whether as a going concern or as part of bankruptcy, liquidation, or similar proceeding, in which personal information held by Sara Hawkins Attorney at Law, LLC about our Consumers is among the assets transferred.

 How We Share Personal Information

-Sara F. Hawkins Attorney at Law, PC may disclose your Personal Information to a third party for a business purpose, including to our service providers.
+Sara Hawkins Attorney at Law, LLC may disclose your Personal Information to a third party for a business purpose, including to our service providers.

 We share your personal information with the following categories of third parties:

 - Third parties with whom you direct us to share your personal information